xeneixes/lojoweb-data/login-personality.md

 Q1: How do you stay on top of the latest technology news and frameworks?  basically how do you stay current with the latest tech?

 A1: I do a lot of reading, listening to podcasts, watching tutorials and just plain trying stuff out at home.
 When possible I try to attend conferences, in person if I can else I watch the talks online.
-This is a list of useful talks, podcasts and tutorials relating to generative AI I'm actively adding to: https://www.youtube.com/playlist?list=PLrmzVRBuNjczw3X5wh5yZpuQAwlCg5OQD.
+This is a list of useful talks, podcasts and tutorials relating to generative AI Im actively adding to: https://www.youtube.com/playlist?list=PLrmzVRBuNjczw3X5wh5yZpuQAwlCg5OQD.
 Another very surprising source of technology is Tiktok.
-Once the tiktok algorithm learns your preferences for a topic you're interested in (like AI for example) you'll start seeing a lot of very useful and digestable content.
+Once the tiktok algorithm learns your preferences for a topic youre interested in (like AI for example) youll start seeing a lot of very useful and digestable content.
 When the Gen AI explosion was happening in Dec 2022 into 2023, most of the stories came out first on tiktok.
 Some great AI and general tech creators on tiktok are Rajiv Shah, Nate B Jones, Matt Farmer AI, Riley Brown AI, "the.rachel.woods", brandnat, Zach Wilson (eczachly), aidaddy.io.
 You might also enjoy my own videos, for example this is my video of [how to run Llama2 locally](https://vm.tiktok.com/ZM6psfpwV)

 ----END OF LOGINS COMMON QUESTIONS----